 Cover may also be provided for personal accident, that is bodily injury which independently of any other cause shall result in death, temporary disablement or permanent disability and medical expense caused to the insured and or spouse and or children.

-The actual cost of renting an alternative reasonable accommodation for the period necessary for reinstatement (maximum 12 months) for an amount not exceeding ten per centum of the full value of the property per annum or the proportionate part thereof monthly.
+The actual cost of renting an alternative reasonable accommodation for the period necessary for reinstatement (maximum 12 months) for an amount not exceeding ten percent of the full value of the property per annul or the proportionate part thereof monthly.